learn-co-curriculum/dsc-cities-try-experience/p_8_accessing_items_quiz.md

 ***

-Now that we have dug into accessing individual items in a list, use what yoy have learned and answer the questions below.
+Now that you have dug into accessing individual items in a list, use what yoy have learned and answer the questions below.
 If you are having trouble with any of these questions, try reviewing the previous lesson.

 ### Question 1 -
 ***